dgroomes/my-github-explorer/README.md

   grokking React.
 The trouble is in `useToken`.
 At this time, it's time to drop `useFetch` which I had previously marked as deprecated.
 It's so hard to make this work.
 * [x] DONE More robust error handling.
 We at least want to model basic error states and propagate a basic message.
+* [ ] SKIP (I get the gist of this technology/paradigm but I don't see how I can be succesful/effective with it.
+Maybe on another project) Port to Redux Sagas
+    * This is the real experiment: can we actually figure out how to implement the logic in Sagas?
+* [x] DONE (I used a store listener to solve this; happy with it and what I learned about Redux and RTK) (I need to figure out how to do async stuff using Redux I think.
+So Sagas or thunk?)
+Defect.
+The validation request is doubling.
+I mean I imagine this is because of React strict mode.
+How am should I deal with this?
+    * Side note: I've spent about 15 minutes researching React strict mode and I can't find in the official docs, stackoverflow or the source code what is meant by "strict mode only runs in development mode".
+Did the whole world agree that "dev web pages" have a global variable named `__DEV__` (or something like that) set to `true`?
+    * I need to not tie the fetch lifecycle to the UI component (I guess this is kind of obvious).
+I just want to spell it out for myself.
+Letting the mounting of a component trigger `useEffect` is fine in some cases, but when there is work/state that exists even "before" or "outside" a UI component then manage that in non-UI code (and to me the "render" function, which is a React function component is a UI thing).
+This is continually a murky subject for me (and most).
+      OR actually, it's just silly to initialize the state to "restoring"...
+I should really do "init" or "untriggered" (I keep revisiting this same concept...).
+UPDATE: I've heard the phrase "fetch on render" used in the wild and that's a good description.
+    * UPDATE: RTK has  [`createListenerMiddleware`](https://redux-toolkit.js.org/api/createListenerMiddleware).
+That's what I'll use.
+    * UPDATE: Ok I am going to use a "kick-off token restoration on render" strategy.
+I'm using Redux listeners and state so that React's strict mode double effect-triggering is countered (phew, feels good).

 ## Reference